zencart/documentation/content/user/template/what_is_a_template.md

 The following list outlines the elements of a template:

 - [Template Pages](/user/template/template_pages/) - how content display is structured
+- [Header](/user/template/header/) - top part of template, including logo and top menu area if any
 - [Sideboxes](/user/template/sideboxes/) - narrow pieces of content that are placed on the left and right edges of all pages
 - [Centerboxes](/user/template/centerboxes/) - wide pieces of content that are placed in the center of the page on specific pages
 - [Stylesheet](/user/template/stylesheet/) - the CSS that controls the layout of the site